INVESTMENT ANALYSIS – WHAT’S THE SCORE?

 The ‘J curve’ diagram shows a typical project cash flow and is the basis of economic evaluation.
 There are two parts to the cash flow: the outflow investment – the expense, and then the inflow of revenue – the return.

-All economic analysis is based on the cash flow.
+I base all economic analysis on the cash flow.
 Where I worked, we had two main economic indicators that were calculated for each project and used as part of the business case.

 - NPV (Net Present Value) – discounted cash flow at a prescribed cost of capital – discount rate.